greut/restish/docs-build/resources.rst

 Handling HTTP methods yourself
 ------------------------------

 You can also handle the HTTP method dispatching yourself by using the ``resource.ALL`` decorator.
 This will act as a catchall and get every not existing method.
-It makes it less readable, but you might gain control depending of your context.

 .. code-block:: python